-In doing so, we note the complexity of the Rotorua situation, already covered in the background section of this report, in particular that certain of the works that are desirable as short term remediation measures, would almost certainly proceed regardless of lake water quality issues.
+In doing so, we note the complexity of the Rotorua situation, in particular that certain of the works that are desirable as short term remediation measures would almost certainly proceed regardless of lake water quality issues.
 These include the sewerage developments around Lake Rotoiti and the further work on upgrading the city's effluent plant.
 The next factor is the different character and certainty of outcome of the various initiatives under consideration which we categorise as short term, research and long term.